 Mr. Seiji Oshima, Chief of the Numata Police Station, Fukagawa Police Station

-I would like to offer my heartfelt congratulations on the successful holding of the Hokuryu Fire Drill here today.
+I would like to offer my heartfelt congratulations on the successful holding of the Hokuryu Fire Drill today.
 I would also like to express my sincere gratitude to all of you for your continued understanding and cooperation in all aspects of police administration.

-As you mentioned, large-scale natural disasters and forest fires have occurred across the country in recent years, and in the Fukagawa Police Station jurisdiction, rainfall caused rivers to overflow in July of last year, causing flooding in nearby areas.
+As you mentioned, large-scale natural disasters and forest fires have occurred across the country in recent years, and in July of last year, rainfall caused rivers to overflow in the Fukagawa Police Station jurisdiction, resulting in flooding in the surrounding area.

 We are concerned that you will be faced with an increasing number of difficult activities, such as firefighting and rescue operations at disaster sites, in the future.

-In order to fulfill our responsibility to protect the lives, bodies, and property of local residents, we at the police force will continue to work closely with you on a daily basis and make further efforts to ensure safety and security.
+In order to fulfill our responsibility to protect the lives, bodies, and property of local residents, we at the police will continue to work closely with you on a daily basis and make further efforts to ensure safety and security.

 Congratulations on your graduation today," he said.

-Salute to the Flag
+Salute to the flag

-Salute to the Flag
+Salute to the flag

-Salute to the Flag
+Salute to the flag

 End of exercise